nafna-f/duo-divas/planning.md

 (Plans that are highlighted **in bold** are plans that are approved by Mr. Dillon.
 Not all plans are required to be approved to follow through (for example, branching, since it is more of an internal development)

 - ~~Branching: We will branch off to do our work and push the latest **working version** of our project onto main.
 This way, we will always have a working version to refer back to and not need to be as cautious when working in experimental environments.~~
-- SQLITE3: Instead of using Classes, we have switched to Sqlite3, a MUCH better alternative for our data organization.
-We have finally been able to create content because of this!
+- ~~SQLITE3: Instead of using Classes, we have switched to Sqlite3, a MUCH better alternative for our data organization.
+We have finally been able to create content because of this!~~
+- WORK: Dua is currently handling reading data from the files provided, whilst Naf is working on the sqlite tables themselves (setup, testing, etc.).
+We are using seperate branches for this, as always.

 ## Concerns: